 Next, let’s take a look at all the other advertising platforms out there.

-Other Ad Platforms (TikTok, Snapchat, etc)
+16. Experiment With Other Ad Platforms (TikTok, Snapchat, etc)

 Although Facebook and Google are the titans of digital advertising, several other social media platforms have started to enter the ring with their own advertising platforms.